Gatehouse Bank: Products and services

 Gatehouse Bank provides a range of property finance across England and Wales for UK residents, expats and international residents.
 The Bank’s home purchase plans offer a Shariah-compliant alternative to traditional mortgages.
 It also offers Buy-to-Let purchase plans, as a Shariah-compliant alternative for landlords.

-Gatehouse Bank has also established itself in the Build to Rent sector through its subsidiary, Gatehouse Living Group, a vertically integrated residential investment and management platform comprising Gatehouse Investment Management and property management provider Ascend Estates Limited.
+Gatehouse Bank was an early entrant into the UK’s Build to Rent and Private Rented Sector (PRS) markets, establishing Gatehouse Living Group as a wholly owned subsidiary of the Bank, which comprised an investment arm, Gatehouse Investment Management and a property management arm, Ascend Estates Limited.
+In 2026, the Group was sold to US-based, asset management firm, Apollo Global Management, to support the Bank’s long-term growth strategy.

 In 2021, Gatehouse launched its Woodland Saver Accounts (previously named ‘Green Saver’).
 For every account opened or renewed, the Bank plants a tree in a certified UK woodland project in partnership with Forest Carbon at no additional cost to the customer.
 The trees are planted across nine UK woodland projects certified by the government’s Woodland Carbon Code.
-In December 2024, the Bank announced that it had reached the milestone of planting 50,000 trees on behalf of its customers.
+In August 2026, the Bank announced that it had reached the milestone of planting 80,000 trees on behalf of its customers.

 In 2022, Gatehouse Bank launched a range of green home finance products which offer a reduced rental rate for customers acquiring or refinancing a property with an energy efficiency rating of A or B. Additionally, the Bank offsets the carbon emissions generated by the average UK property for the product’s initial fixed term, at no additional cost to the customer.

-In 2022, the Bank launched a mobile savings app available on iOS and Android.
-The app allows existing customers to view their account details and balance, recent transactions and withdraw or transfer funds between Gatehouse Bank savings accounts.
+In 2022, the Bank launched a mobile savings app available on iOS and Android, which can be used to open and manage an account.

-Recent growth
+Recent strategy

-Gatehouse Bank reported in its 2024 annual report and financial statements that it had achieved a post-tax profit amounting to £3.8 million for the previous financial year, up 20% from £3.2 million in 2023.
-This marked the Bank’s fifth consecutive year of profitability.
-In 2024, the Bank achieved total home finance originations amounting to £148 million and reported its home finance portfolio value as £1.168 billion.

-In 2025, the Bank also announced it had reached a 12-month rolling net promoter score of 71+, a new milestone in the Bank’s history.
+In December 2024, Gatehouse Bank formed a partnership with ColCap Financial UK Limited which involved a forward flow arrangement to originate in excess of £550m of Shariah-compliant home finance.
+The partnership also entailed a sale of circa £109 million of the Bank’s beneficial interest in its existing home finance portfolio.
+This formed the first step in Gatehouse Bank’s strategy for long-term growth, which involves a series of planned back book sales from 2026 onwards, allowing for the recycling of capital held.

+In August 2026, Gatehouse Bank completed a subsequent sale of the economic interest in a £405m Home Purchase Plan (HPP) portfolio to Waterfall Asset Management, which the bank cites as the largest Islamic home finance portfolio sale in the UK up to that point.

+In 2026, Gatehouse Bank sold its Build to Rent subsidiary, Gatehouse Living Group (GLG) to global alternative asset manager, Apollo Global Management.At that point, Gatehouse Living Group had established five single-family residential platforms, successfully exited three, and acquired more than 5,000 homes from major UK housebuilders.